spacedman/modernr/README.md

 modernr
 =======

-Notes for a workshop in modern R techniques
+This workshop hopes to cover some modern techniques to improve your R programming.